 Dr. Lara Marks is a medical historian at King’s College London.
 In this book, she talks about entrepreneurs who realized and furthered the use of Monoclonal antibodies (Mabs) and allowed for faster diagnostics.

 Max Tegmark is a Swedish-American physicist and cosmologist at Massachusetts Institute of Technology.
 In this book, he explores how to advance the field of Artificial Intelligence without hurting humans along the way.

 E. Paul Zehr is a Canadian professor of kinesiology and neuroscience at the University of Victoria.
 This book uses the premise of the famous Captain America to talk about the limit and possibilities of modern science.

-Dr. Jennifer Doudna is a biologist at University of California, Berkeley who was a key individual in discovering the gene-editing system, CRIPSR.
+Dr. Jennifer Doudna is a biologist at the University of California, Berkeley, who was a key individual in discovering the gene-editing system, CRISPR.
 Dr. Samuel Sternberg is a biologist and CRISPR expert who completed his doctoral research with Dr. Doudna.
-This book talked about the discovery, development and applications of CRISPR-Cas9.
+This book talked about the discovery, development, and applications of CRISPR-Cas9.

 In this book by Dr. John Cumbers and Karl Schmieder is a collection of 25 interviews with experts talking about advances in biology.
 It also provides a framework to incorporate bioengineering into your business.

 Sue Armstrong is a science writer who expertly tells the story about the p53 gene, which prevents cells from turning cancerous.
 From its initial discovery to the hunt for new cures.